panzi/blender-addon-import-pixelart/README.md

 ### Auto down-scaling of up-scaled pixel art

-Often pixel art is posted on the internet in an upscaled form, meaning one apprent pixel are actually 8x8 or more pixels.
+Often pixel art is posted on the internet in an upscaled form, meaning one apparent pixel is actually e.g. 8x8 or more pixels in the image.
 When this option is checked the image is analyzed and automatically down-scaled.
 This might be pretty slow for big images, since this is all done in Python.

-Also it only works if the image was up-scaled to an exact integer multiple of the original and no other filters where applied.
+**NOTE:** This only works if the image was up-scaled to an exact integer multiple of the original and no other filters where applied.
+If the image was saved as a lossy format like JPEG this will fail pretty much always, since lossy formats kinda smudge the pixels.
+The used image should best be PNG, BMP, or GIF.

 The algorithm is quite primitive, but works for many pixel art images.

 ### Object Name